 Rest your legs at one of the restaurant patios that dot the Old Town.
 Stradun, the main drag, is an excellent spot for people-watching.
 For a quick lunch, you can pick any restaurant.
 They’re all decent.
 Save the fancier places in town for dinner.

 Spend the afternoon exploring the streets and historic buildings in the Old Town.
 You don’t necessarily need a detailed schedule for this.
 The Old Town is so small you can easily cover everything in a few hours.
 Make sure to pick up a map at the visitor center, though.
 Navigating the maze of alleyways can be a challenge if you’ve never been there.

 As mentioned before, Stradun is the main street in the Old Town.
-It’s the widest street and lined with several interesting historic buildings, in addition to numerous souvenir shops, coffee places, bars, and restaurants.
+It’s the widest street and is lined with several interesting historic buildings and numerous souvenir shops, coffee places, bars, and restaurants.
 It’s impossible to miss the highlights on this street.

-Turning right at the end of Stradun, you will pass the imposing Cathedral of the Assumption of the Virgin and the wonderful Rector’s Palace, which dates from the 15th century.
-Also make sure to walk to the Old Port area, where small fishing boats bob scenically on the water.
+Turning right at the end of Stradun, you will pass the imposing Cathedral of the Assumption of the Virgin and the incredible Rector’s Palace, which dates from the 15th century.
+Make sure to walk to the Old Port area, where small fishing boats bob scenically on the water.